omgitstom/stealthisrepo/factpack.md

 ### Competitor Analysis

+*Analyzing competitors provides insights into market positioning, differentiation, and potential areas for improvement.*

 - Who are the major competitors?
 - What are their key offerings, pricing models, and go-to-market strategies?
 - What are their strengths and weaknesses compared to our company?